Kiarie-777/Kiarie-777/README.md

 ### 📰 The UoK Times – Campus News Blog
 Founded and manage a digital news platform for students at the University of Kabianga.
 50+ articles published, 4,000+ readers reached.

+### 🙏 Church Management System *(In Progress)*
+This project develops a web-based member registration system for a Catholic Church.
+It features a responsive and interactive frontend form designed for ease of use, coupled with a robust backend for secure data storage and management.
+The system aims to streamline the process of collecting member details, including personal, sacramental, and associational information.

+Key Features:

+Frontend: Responsive design, dynamic header and hamburger menu, image slider, and comprehensive client-side form validation with real-time feedback.
+It includes dynamic fields for children's names (based on marital status) and a conditionally visible Small Christian Community (SCC) selection.
+Backend (Planned): Will use PHP and MySQL to securely receive, validate, sanitize, and store registration data.
+Technologies: HTML5, CSS3, Vanilla JavaScript (frontend); PHP, MySQL/MongoDB (backend); XAMPP/WAMP/MAMP and phpMyAdmin (development tools).

+Setup: Involves cloning the repo, installing a local server like XAMPP, setting up the database in phpMyAdmin, and configuring backend connections.

+Usage: Users access the registration.html form, fill details with real-time validation, and submit.
+Data will be stored in the database.

+Future plans include an admin dashboard, authentication, and deployment.

 ---

 ## 🛠 Tools & Technologies